Hypothyroidism, foods rich in iodine that cannot be missing from the diet of those with thyroid problems-breakinglatest.news-Breaking Latest News

 The correct function of the thyroid gland is ensured by an adequate nutritional intake of iodine.
 Iodine, in the form of iodide, is absorbed by the thyroid and chemically combined with the amino acid tyrosine to synthesize thyroid hormone.

-The necessary daily intake is estimated by the ISS in 150 and/day.
+The necessary daily intake is estimated by the ISS in 150 ug/day.
 However, the presence of this element in food and water is highly variable and often too scarce compared to human needs.

 Iodine deficiency, «one of the most serious public health problems» according to estimates by the World Health Organization, it translates into various pathologies, more or less serious depending on age and gender, such as hyper or hypo production of thyroid hormone by the gland.